 Item Uncertainties Effect if Actual Results Differ from Assumptions Actuarial present value of promised retirement benefits Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
-The sensitivity of the net Pension Fund liability to a change in assumptions can be measured.
-For example a 0.1% decrease in the discount rate assumption would result in an approximate increase of £21m in the Fund's pension liability; a one year increase in member life expectancy would increase the liability by approximately £50m and a 0.1% increase in the rate of salary increase would increase the liability by approximately £2m.
 There is further uncertainty arising from a legal challenge to the Government's transitional arrangements following the public sector pension reforms in 2015.
 The McCloud case was upheld by the Court of Appeal in December 2018 which found the transitional arrangements to be discriminatory on the grounds of age and gender.
 Following consultation by government, the key features of the proposed remedy include levelling up benefits for the younger members who suffered discrimination using a form of final salary underpin.
 Final regulations are expected to be effective from 1 April 2023.
+The sensitivity of the net Pension Fund liability to a change in assumptions can be measured.
+For example a 0.1% decrease in the discount rate assumption would result in an approximate increase of £21m in the Council's pension liability; a one year increase in member life expectancy would increase the liability by approximately £50m and a 0.1% increase in the rate of salary increase would increase the liability by approximately £2m.
 The potential impact of the McCloud case has been assessed by the Government Actuary Department (GAD) on a national LGPS-wide basis using a range of assumptions about potential remedies.
 The potential impact of the McCloud case has been assessed by the Government Actuary Department (GAD) on a national LGPS-wide basis using a range of remedies and assumptions.
 The Council's actuaries have applied the same assumptions as used to prepare the IAS26 report to the remedies in the GAD review which indicate a potential increase in pension liabilities of 0.3%.
 This figure is based on a worst case scenario and the impact will be reduced if the remedies proposed are not as extensive as in the original GAD report.
-Unquoted investments The assets held by the Pension Fund are managed by fund managers on a pooled basis.
-Some of these assets are unquoted and values are estimated by fund managers using comparable market data, indices and data from third parties, as well as projected revenue streams associated with the assets.
-Property, private debt and infrastructure funds do not have published prices, are not regularly traded and have many unobservable inputs feeding into their valuations and so are treated as level 3.
+Unquoted investments The assets held by the Pension Fund include properties and assets managed by Fund Managers on a pooled basis.
+As the assets are unquoted, values are estimated by Fund Managers using comparable market data, indices and data from third parties, as well as projected revenue streams associated with the assets.
+Both the property and private debt funds do not have published prices, are not regularly traded and have many unobservable inputs feeding into their valuations and so will be treated as level 3.
 The potential impact of this uncertainty cannot be measured accurately.
-The total of level 3 funds held by the Pension Fund are valued at £111.1m, and the variation around this value is estimated to be +/- 10%, which equates to +/- £11.1m.
+For example, total property funds held by the Pension Fund are valued at £56.4m, and the variation around this value is estimated to be +/- 10%.